roberthstrand/demo-gitops/README.md

-# demo-gitops
+# GitOps demo

-Source Repository for 'GitOps from infrastructure to application, with GitHub'
+Source Repository for various demonstrations of GitOps for talks held by @roberthstrand.